A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Discussion

 \subsection{Reasons for Failed Bug Reproductions}

 The main reason for failed reproductions is that the mutation operators are not in line with how software is often modified as part of bug fixes.
 One aspect is that bug fixes are often related to changes of method calls.
 That more flexible deletion of method calls is valuable is already part of our results through the relaxed ``Method Calls'' operator.
 The ``Rename'' operator also covers cases in which a method was replaced with a different locally available method with the same signature.
 However, this still does not account for the addition of new method calls.
 Thus, all bugs that contained a method call that was not part of the fixed source code, could not be reproduced.
+We note that this also means that our decision to use the Pitest operators~\cite{Coles.2016} for this study does not have a strong impact on the results, as these bugs could also not be reproduced by the operators of any of the other mutation testing frameworks we are aware of.